smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Pivoting Data/readme.md

 This directory contains the code that creates a function to pivot data.

+For documentation please read the PDF, Database Tips and Tricks.pdf in the parent directory.

 #### In this directory you will find the following:
 ----

-#### Pivoting Data.pdf
-A summary of the FnPivotData function and implementation instructions.

 #### SpPivotData.sql
 Contains the function SpPivotData to compile.